ettore9x9/patrolling_robot/README.md

 ### The `find_markers` Node ###

 The `find_markers` Node is able to find Aruco markers around the robot.
 It subscribes to image and turn data, processes the data to detect markers, and publishes the results.
-It publishes to the `move_camera` node to let the markers enter in the field of view of the camera, more in details, the method *Loop* is used to decide how the camera must move and the method *CamCommand* is used for sending the camera commands.
+It publishes to the `move_camera` node to let the markers enter the field of view of the camera, more in detail, the method *Loop* is used to decide how the camera must move and the method *CamCommand* is used for sending the camera commands.
-Depending on the variable *turn*, which identify the number of rotations around the z axis of the camera, this method set different camera's orientations.
+Depending on the variable *turn*, which identifies the number of rotations around the z-axis of the camera, this method set different camera orientations.
 Hopefully, after one rotation looking downward and one rotation upward, all markers are detected.
 If not, the pitch angle is set randomically.

 ```c++